cabraham/Books/DeepWork/README.md

 > Knowledge work is not an assembly line

-- We no longer discuss the trade-offs surrounding new technologies, balancing, the new efficiencies against the new problems introduced
+We no longer discuss the trade-offs surrounding new technologies, balancing, the new efficiencies against the new problems introduced.
+- communication tools are just that, tools.
+- there are tradeoffs and consequences of using new tools and modern businesses tend to jump on these technologies without understanding the ramifications

 ## Chapter 3 - Deep Work is Meaningful